 Several mutual funds and ETFs adhere to the ESG criteria.
 If an investor is looking to invest in either of the two funds, visit the SIF website, which outlines over 100 socially responsible mutual funds.
 Also, they can also look at different socially responsible ETFs here.

 An investor can also put their money directly into projects that benefit communities.
 An easy way to make such an investment is to contribute to community development financial institutions (CDFIs).

 Another way individuals can make socially-sound investments is by offering microloans or small loans to startups.
 They can look for businesses in developing countries that offer financial assistance.

 The Bottom Line

 Socially responsible investment (SRI) is an investment that achieves financial gain and social/ environmental goals.
-Making an SRI investment is not that difficult.
+Implementing SRI is not that difficult.
 In fact, it’s not any different from traditional investing.
-The only thing you’re doing is going a step further to ensure that your actions positively change society.
+The only thing you’re doing is adding an additional investment criteria which allows you to focus on investments that positively change society.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: